Vutrisiran: Immunogenicity

 ADAs

-In the HELIOS-B study, 1 (0.3%) vutrisiran-treated patient developed transient, low-titer ADAs.
-The available data are limited to make definitive conclusions regarding the effect of ADAs on PK or PD of vutrisiran.6
+In the HELIOS-B study, 1 (0.3%) vutrisiran-treated patient developed treatment-emergent ADAs, which were transient and low-titer.
+The available data are limited to make definitive conclusions regarding the effect of ADAs on PK or PD of vutrisiran.3,5

-A pooled safety analysis including data from 707 patients who received at least one dose of vutrisiran at any time during the HELIOS-A and HELIOS-B studies was conducted to evaluate the safety of vutrisiran in patients with ATTR who received treatment for up to 58 months.7
+A pooled analysis including adverse event data from 707 patients who received at least one dose of vutrisiran at any time during the HELIOS-A and HELIOS-B studies was conducted to evaluate the safety of vutrisiran in patients with ATTR who received treatment for up to 58 months.4

 ADAs